King-Lincoln Bronzeville: East Broad Street Presbyterian Church

 On September 20, 1887, The Presbytery officially established the Broad Street Presbyterian Church, and selected Rev. Marsten as the first pastor.
-Many criticized the move saying it was too far away from downtown, and was later considered “a smart strategic move” because of the growing experienced in the near east side.
+Many criticized the move saying it was too far away from downtown, and was later considered "a smart strategic move" because of the growing experienced in the near east side.

-Dining and entertainment
+Martin Luther King Jr. Library

+The neighborhood's branch of the Columbus Metropolitan Library was dedicated in November 1968.
+It was the first public library in the U.S. named for Dr. Martin Luther King, Jr, dedicated by his father only months after King's assassination.
+The 1968 library was designed by Leon Ransom Jr., who ran Columbus's first Black-led architecture firm.
+In 2018, a replacement building was constructed for the branch, dedicated by Dr. King's son Martin Luther King III in October 2018.
+A historical marker was installed outside the new branch in 2023, honoring Leon Ransom and the branch library's history.
+The original building at 1600 East Long Street was acquired by The Ohio State University and renovated to create a community wellness center that opened in May 2024.

+Public park

 Mayme Moore Park

 Mayme Moore Park has a total of 2.30 acres.
 The park location is at 240 Martin Luther King Jr. Blvd Columbus, OH 43203 and adjacent to The King Arts Complex.
 Mayme Moore Park is the most popular park in the Bronzeville King-Lincoln District.
 It is a neighborhood park and an area for community gatherings, activities and celebrations.
 Mayme Moore Park hosts various community events such as the Free Jazz Series hosted by The King Arts Complex.
 Every Thursday in the summer, the Free Jazz Series is open free to the community to enjoy jazz musician performances and to participate in various family friendly activities.

-Lincoln Cafe

-Lincoln Cafe, formally known as Zanzibar Brews was established in 2007 and is located at 740 E. Long Street, Columbus, OH 43203.
-The cafe's name was changed to fit the Lincoln District theme.
-Lincoln cafe is a progressive coffeehouse and spirit bar that has a variety food from soups to sandwiches.
-Wednesday through the weekend, Lincoln Cafe provides live entertainment such as Jazz and open mic poetry.
-The name "Zanzibar" comes from the East African Nation of Tanzia.
-The Lincoln cafe java is known for its island spices of cloves, nutmeg, cinnamon and pepper.

-The Creole Kitchen

-The Creole Kitchen was established in 2006 by Chef Henry Butcher, a well known chef in Columbus and a native of Louisiana Bayou country.
-The Creole Kitchen is a take-out stop that serves authentic Creole cuisines such as crawfish etoufee, seafood jambalaya, fried gator, tasso gumbo, catfish Creole, red beans and rice.
-The restaurant location is at 1052 Mt.
-Vernon Plaza, Columbus, OH 43203.

-The Cana Bar

-Cana Bar is a family owned bar and has been providing spirits, food and live entertainment since 1962.
-Every Friday, Saturday and Sunday, Cana Bar has live bands play and also at 8pm they serve fish, chicken and fries from Hick's Catering Service.
-The location is 859 East Long Street, Columbus, OH 43203.